nullbr/rubymemeapp/README.md

 https://rubymemeapp.herokuapp.com/

-# Ruby Meme App README
+# Ruby Meme App

 Ruby is a member of the Crystal Gems who made her official debut in "Jail Break".
 Originally a Homeworld Gem soldier assigned to protect Sapphire during a mission on Earth, the two accidentally fused and were forced to flee to prevent Ruby from being shattered by Blue Diamond.

-Things you may want to cover:

-- Ruby version: 2.6.3
-- Rails version: 6.0.4.6
-- Configuration:
-  Running server on Vagrant VM Ubuntu
-  Publishing on heroku:
-  $ heroku create
-  $ heroku stack
-  $ heroku stack:set heroku-18
-  $ git push heroku main
-- Dependencies:
-  gem 'pg', '1.1.4' in production group

 ### Description

-With this app you can:
+The goal was to create a web app to upload Ruby (a Steven Universe character) using the Ruby on Rails framework.
+Currently registered and logged in users can create, like, download and review memes, as well as update or delete their own memes.

+### The Stack:

-- Add Ruby Memes and describe them
+- Ruby version: 2.7.6
-- Review Memes
+- Rails version: 7.0.0
-- Download Ruby Memes
+- PostgreSQL
-- Review them
+- Heroku